mlswg/mls-protocol/draft-ietf-mls-protocol.md

 CipherSuite supported_ciphersuites<0..255>;
 ~~~~~

-This extension MUST be always present in an MLS ClientInitKey.
+These extensions MUST be always present in an MLS ClientInitKey.

 ## Expiration